AliAttariani/AIgent10X/README.md

-# AIgent10X
+# PantherIQ
-AIgent10X is a next-generation marketplace for AI agents - a platform where users can discover, test, and deploy intelligent agents that automate real-world tasks.
+PantherIQ is a next-generation marketplace for AI agents—a platform where users can discover, test, and deploy intelligent agents that automate real-world tasks.
 The application is built with Next.js 15, TypeScript, Clerk, Stripe, and Tailwind-powered UI primitives tuned for mobile-first experiences.
+Learn more at https://pantheriq.ai.

 ## Features
 - Marketplace browse and detail pages for featured agents